A simple kitchen table with a single plate and a glass of water in morning light — the quiet discipline of a structured eating window.

 If you’ve ever tried to maintain a calorie deficit over an extended period, you know how relentlessly the opportunities to eat present themselves.
 The pantry you walk past at 10pm.
 The handful of something at your desk that you don’t count because it was small.
 The dinner that was reasonable until the second serving.

 An eating window addresses this differently than calorie counting does.
-Instead of tracking every bite, you follow a rule: no calories before noon, no calories after 8pm.
+Instead of tracking every bite, you follow a time boundary.
+The trial reviewed here used 8 a.m. to 4 p.m.; other schedules answer a different question.

 Simple.
 Binary.
 Hard to rationalize around.